oieduardorabelo/aws-sdk-v3-s3-client-parallel-or-sequence-execution/readme.md

 # Parallel or Sequence exectution of AWS SDK v3 S3 Client

-Example of how to use the AWS SDK v3 S3 client to upload files to S3 in parallel or sequential.
+Example of how to use the AWS SDK v3 S3 client to upload files to S3 in parallel or sequence execution.

 ## Requirements